divstechnologydev/moveo-analytics-tag/README.md

 ### App Version Tracking

-You can track your application version by setting it during initialization or updating it dynamically:
+You can track your application version by setting it during initialization:

 ```html
 <script>